MicrosoftDocs/PowerShell-Docs/reference/3.0/Microsoft.PowerShell.Core/About/about_Execution_Policies.md

 - The default execution policy for Windows server computers.
 - Scripts can run.
-- Requires a digital signature from a trusted publisher on scripts and configuration files that are downloaded from the Internet which includes e-mail and instant messaging programs.
+- Requires a digital signature from a trusted publisher on scripts and configuration files that are downloaded from the internet which includes email and instant messaging programs.
-- Does not require digital signatures on scripts that you have written on the local computer (not downloaded from the Internet).
+- Doesn't require digital signatures on scripts that are written on the local computer and not downloaded from the internet.
-- Runs scripts that are downloaded from the Internet and not signed, if the scripts are unblocked, such as by using the Unblock-File cmdlet.
+- Runs scripts that are downloaded from the internet and not signed, if the scripts are unblocked, such as by using the `Unblock-File` cmdlet.
-- Risks running unsigned scripts from sources other than the Internet and signed, but malicious, scripts.
+- Risks running unsigned scripts from sources other than the internet and signed, but malicious, scripts.

 ### Restricted